raffraffraff/hiera_aws_ssm_parameter_store/README.md

       aws_region: %{region}
 ```

 NOTE: Since I already pass `region` and `aws_account` values to the Hiera provider, I'm using them to configure the 'aws_ssm_parameter' plugin, so it always performs lookups in the correct AWS account and region.
+I'm also using AWS Identity Center (formerly SSO) and auto-create aws-cli profiles using (aws-sso-util)[https://github.com/benkehoe/aws-sso-util].

 ## Test lookup
 To test the plugin, write a test parameter to AWS SSM Parameter Store using the AWS cli: